omicsEye/waveome/README.md

 <!-- <img src="./figures/hex-waveome.png" width="200" height="200"> -->

-***waveome*** is a computational method for longitudinal data analysis particularly
+*waveome* is a computational method for longitudinal data analysis particularly
 to characterize and identify temporal dynamics of omics and clinical variables in association with the phenotype of interest.
+It employs the Gaussian processes as prior to implement a full Basyesian nonparametric modeling.

 ---
 **Key features:**